Madonahs/The-Sports-DB/README.md

 ### Disclaimer
-The app is written using the Java Language but I will use this repository to try and write the entire app again using Kotlin as a way of learning some Kotlin 😀. **So NOTE the app might be broken at launch.**
+The app is written using the Java Language but I will use this repository to try and write the entire app again using Kotlin as a way of learning some Kotlin 😀. **So NOTE the app might be broken at launch.** You are welcome to join in and learn with me.